 John was the first to go crazy in the big green island above the Channel.
 This was the day when the dementia finally took over.
 That strange day when he sat at his desk staring at the monitor as if frozen in space and time.

-John was seating since 9 in the morning, the lunchtime passed by and so did that nice good-looking girl that walked with a quiet hypnotizing smile, in no rush, eyes straight, looking nowhere and into the infinitum.
+John was seating since 9 in the morning, the lunchtime passed by and so did that nice good-looking girl that walked with a quiet hypnotising smile, in no rush, eyes straight, looking nowhere and into the infinitum.
 The evening was coming and he still had that same strange frozen look in his eyes overseeing the monitor in front.

 This was the day when he finally lost it, snapped, freak out, went ballistic, berserk, ape and bananas.
 That strange day when he suddenly jumped of his desk and started pulling all the plugs of all computers at the office screaming about the doom of days.
 His colleagues were running all over like frightened rabbits while he was smashing one cubicle after another, armed with a keyboard in each hand.
 “We’re artificial, superficial, manufactured, fabricated, robots of the new apocalypse!
-The machines are taking over and you don’t even care!” – He was roaring. – My blood turned to bits and bites.
+The machines are taking over and you don’t even care!” – He was roaring. – My blood turned to bits and bytes.
 I feel my heart beeping!
 Beware, for the end is near!”
 Screams and running footsteps echoed throughout the building.
-Papers and colorful post-its were flying everywhere like some sort of rainbow of destruction.
+Papers and colourful post-its were flying everywhere like some sort of rainbow of destruction.

 Meanwhile, outside in the streets the word was that he was taking hostesses and had with him a machine gun in each hand and a bunch of munitions around his neck.